 The Sunset Bar is on the Lower Promenade lawn area, and the Mocktail Bar is on the beach in front of the Amphitheatre.

 Best Time to Visit Scarborough Beach

-The best time to visit Scarborough Beach for water activities is from November to March when the weather is warm.
+The best time to visit Scarborough Beach for water activities is from November to March when Perth’s weather is warm.
 Head to the beach in the morning before the sea breeze hits the shore as it can be extremely windy, and the sand whips you!
 The ocean is at its warmest at the beginning of March and coldest in September.

 The shoulder seasons of autumn and spring are nice for beach walks, cycling, and enjoying the local food and drink scene.

 Scarborough Beach Restaurants & Bars

 Popular restaurants and bars in Scarborough Beach are:

 - Sandbar Scarborough Beach